telerik/teststudio-docs/docs/automated-tests/test-execution/quick-run-visual-debugger.md

 The __Visual Debugger__ helps you to explore the application while a test is executing.
 It allows you to:

 * Pause the test run.

 * Explore the current DOM tree.

 * Review the generated results up to the current moment.

 ## Visual Debugger

 The <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-visual-debugger" target="_blank">__Visual Debugger__</a> is enabled by default and appears in the lower right corner of your screen.
-If desired, you can turn it off.
 The __Visual Debugger__ indicates the current step, allows you to pause the test, and shows additional debug options if you set a <a href="/features/test-maintenance/steps-pane" target="_blank">Breakpoint to any step</a>.

 ![Visual Debugger Indicator][1]

-To enable or disable the __Visual Debugger__, click **Debugger** options on the __Test__ ribbon.
+To enable or disable the __Visual Debugger__, click __Debugger__ on the __Test__ ribbon.
 You can also customize the auto-pause options that pause the test if errors occur during the execution.

 ![Test Studio][2]